DeFi vs CeFi Lending: Which Is Right for You?

 What Is DeFi Lending?

-Decentralized lending operates through smart contracts — self-executing programs deployed on a blockchain (most commonly Ethereum).
-No company or individual controls the funds.
-The protocol's code governs every operation: deposits, withdrawals, interest calculations, and liquidations.
+I'll admit, when I first encountered DeFi lending, the concept felt foreign.
+Smart contracts — self-executing programs deployed on blockchains like Ethereum — handle everything I'm used to seeing banks manage.
+No company controls the funds.
+The protocol's code governs deposits, withdrawals, interest calculations, liquidations.

-• Aave — Multi-chain lending protocol with variable and stable rate options
+- Aave — Multi-chain protocol with variable and stable rate options

-• Compound — One of the earliest lending protocols on Ethereum
+- Compound — One of the earliest Ethereum lending protocols

-• MakerDAO — Issues the DAI stablecoin through collateralized debt positions
+- MakerDAO — Issues DAI stablecoin through collateralized debt positions

-• Morpho — Peer-to-peer matching layer that can optimize rates on top of existing protocols
+- Morpho — Peer-to-peer matching that optimizes rates on existing protocols

 Core Characteristics of DeFi Lending

-• Algorithmic: Interest rates adjust automatically based on supply and demand within lending pools
+Algorithmic rates adjust automatically based on supply and demand within lending pools.
+No rate committee deciding your cost of capital.

 What Is CeFi Lending?

-Centralized lending platforms are companies that offer crypto lending services.
-They operate more like traditional financial institutions — they hold your assets, manage the lending process, and set terms.
+Centralized platforms operate more like the financial institutions I know.
+They hold your assets, manage lending operations, and set terms.
+It's familiar territory, but the landscape has shifted dramatically post-2022.

 Core Characteristics of CeFi Lending